These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Delaware

-Gov. John Carney has issued a statewide stay-at-home order that goes into effect at 8 a.m.
-Tuesday and will remain in effect until May 15 or until the “public health threat is eliminated.”
+Gov. John Carney has issued a statewide stay-at-home order that went into effect March 24 and will remain in effect until May 15 or until the “public health threat is eliminated.”

 The order advises residents to stay at home whenever possible and close all nonessential businesses, according to a news release.